MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/workflows.md

 ### Validate an incident workflow

-To validate an incident, follow these steps:
+To validate an incident workflow, follow these steps:

 1. In the Service Manager console, select **Work Items**.
 2. In the **Work Items** pane, expand **Work Items**, expand **Incident Management**, and select **All Incidents**.